18-55mm VR II

 AF always seems to be dead-on.
 No problems here.

-Plug these figures into Photoshop's lens distortion filter to correct the distortion.
-These aren't facts or specifications, they are the results of my research that requires hours of photography and calculations on the resulting data.
+If your camera can't correct this and you care, these are easy to correct with Photoshop's lens distortion filter.
+Use these measured values; these aren't facts or specifications, they are the results of my research that requires hours of photography and calculations on the resulting data:

 I've made it far more obvious by shooting a gray field and then placing these on the same gray background.
-This is on a DX camera.
+This is on a DX camera without any set correction.

-Excellent.
-Modern lenses have pretty much eliminated this.
+There are no significant ghosts.
+Modern lenses have pretty much eliminated flare and ghosts.
 I really have to go out of my way and risk blindness trying to excite this.

 This will vary with focal length setting and position of the sun or other light sources.

-It has none on the newest Nikons, which correct for this automatically.
+It has none on the 24MP D3300 on which I tested it, which corrects for this automatically.

 It gets super close, with no fooling around.